Little Lighthouse for Babies – Early Intervention

 Suncoast Credit Union logo

 The Blind Babies Program is funded in part by the Florida Division of Blind Services, foundations, corporations, and private donors.
 The Annual Chasco Coronation Ball also raises funds for our Blind Babies Program.
 Recently, we received a grant from the Suncoast Credit Union in support of our babies.
 We were so fortunate to have Suncoast Credit Union volunteers at our 2024 Beeping Easter Egg Hunt.
 Read about the 2024 Beeping Easter Egg Hunt in Suncoast News’ article titled “Children with visual impairments go Easter Egg hunting” and see our 2024 Beeping Easter Egg Hunt photo album.
-We also received a Community Grant for the Early Intervention and Children’s Programs from Walmart Supercenter 967 in Spring Hill.
+We also received Community Grants for the Early Intervention and Children’s Programs from Walmart Supercenter #5266 Hudson, Walmart Neighborhood Market #6207 Spring Hill, Walmart Supercenter #1085 Port Richey, Walmart Supercenter #967 Spring Hill, and Sam’s Club 6448 – New Port Richey.
 We are so grateful for all the support!

 Client Story